Heather Christian

-Heather Christian is an American singer, playwright, and composer best known for 2017's Animal Wisdom at the Bushwick Starr and Oratorio for Living Things, which ran Off Broadway at Ars Nova in the spring of 2022.
+Heather Christian is an American singer, playwright, composer and MacArthur Fellow best known for 2017's Animal Wisdom at the Bushwick Starr and Oratorio for Living Things, which ran Off Broadway at Ars Nova in the spring of 2022.

 Early life

 Christian was born in New Orleans and raised in Natchez, Mississippi.
 Growing up, she was involved in children's choir and high school theater.
 She is a graduate of the Tisch School of the Arts at New York University, where she studied experimental theater.

 Career

 Theater

 Christian served as the composer for the Folger Shakespeare Library production of As You Like It in 2017.
 Later that year, she debuted Animal Wisdom, a autobiographical work based on supernatural encounters from her childhood in Natchez.
 The work's original run at the Bushwick Starr received several extensions and a new film version of the piece was released on Broadway on Demand in 2021.